kevinlibuit/staphB_ToolKit/workflows/tredegar/README.md

 $ tredegar.py -i <input_dir> -o <output_dir>
 ````

-`<input_dir>` can be either the path to an input directory containing paired-end fastq read data or path to a mounted BaseSpace project.
+`<input_dir>` can be the path to an input directory containing paired-end fastq read data or path to a mounted BaseSpace project.

 ````